10 California Honeymoon Ideas and Destinations

-If California is all about enjoying the beach, then Santa Barbara just might be your ideal vacay.
+If California is all about enjoying the beach, then Santa Barbara just might be your ideal honeymoon destination.
 Of course, there is so much more to do here, but this town is quintessentially Southern California, with a relaxed attitude and the finer things aplenty.
 Take a night out at Stearns Wharf, and spend the days at local vineyards.
 History buffs will love the historic Spanish buildings and missions, and those with a green thumb will appreciate the town’s vast botanical garden.

 Just go with us on this one.
 Disneyland without kids is nothing short of fantastic.
 Ride the rides and gorge yourselves on corn dogs and churros.
 Disneyland and Disney California Adventure neighbor each other, so if you haven’t been since you were little, there’s a whole new experience awaiting you.
 Both parks also have several events held throughout the year, such as a food and wine festival.
-In 2015, Disneyland is also celebrating their 60th anniversary with new evening entertainment and firework shows.

 A honeymoon in Catalina means truly getting away from it all.
 Couples who want to stay in luxury will find several hotels and bed and breakfasts to cater to their every whim.
 Otherwise, there are several mid-range lodgings.
 You can even camp in the interior of the island (expect rugged terrain) with a permit.
 For the most part, honeymooning on Catalina means fun nights out to the local theatre and casino, and getting dolled up for dinner.
 Adventurous couples can spend the day doing all sorts of water sports or participating in a local tour.